 - Clear hallways and rooms.
-Remove objects that you could trip over like carpets and footstools. - Lay down non-slip surfaces on stairs and outside entrances. - Install handrails in stairways or ensure that existing handrails are properly secured. - Make sure you have a firm chair with armrests that is the right height for you (approximately 5 centimetres (2 inches) higher than your knee). - Make sure lighting is adequate in hallways and other rooms that you use. - Arrange for help if needed for household tasks (e.g., vacuuming, laundry). - Place frequently used household items (e.g., pots) at counter height.
+Remove objects that you could trip over like carpets and footstools. - Lay down non-slip surfaces on stairs and outside entrances. - Make sure stair railings are securely fastened.
+Consider installing one if you don't have one. - Make sure you have a firm chair with armrests that is the right height for you (approximately

+5 centimetres (2 inches) higher than your knee).

+□ Make sure lighting is adequate in hallways and other rooms that you use.

+Arrange for help if needed for household tasks (e.g., vacuuming, laundry, grocery shopping).

+Place frequently used household items (e.g., pots)

+at counter height.
 Consider moving items that are usually in the bottom of your refrigerator or freezer to a higher shelf.
-Items should be between hip and shoulder level. - Purchase healthy food.
-There are also food and meal delivery services available in the community. - ☐ Keep an icepack in the freezer that you can use after the surgery if your joint is swollen.
-You can also use a bag of frozen peas or corn kernel.
+Items should be between hip and shoulder level.

+- Buy healthy foods.
+Prepare meals in advance and freeze them.
+There are also food and meal delivery services available in the community. - Keep an icepack in the freezer that you can use after the surgery if your joint is swollen.
+You can also use a bag of frozen peas or corn kernel. - Plan to have help at home (e.g. family or friends) to facilitate your return.

-Bathroom:
+For the Bathroom:

-- □ Toilet seat raised 10 centimetres (4 inches), with or without armrests, or commode chair without wheels to place above the toilet. - Install a transfer bench (in the bathtub) or a raised shower chair (in a shower stall). - If your bathtub has sliding doors, replace them with a shower curtain. - ☐ Place a non-slip bathtub mat in the bathtub or shower stall and one beside it. - Install a hand-held shower hose in the bathtub. - ☐ It is very useful to install grab bars in the bathtub, shower stall and beside the toilet.
+- Toilet seat raised 10 centimetres (4 inches), with or without armrests, or commode chair without wheels to place above the toilet. - □ Install a transfer bench (in the bathtub) or a raised shower chair (in a shower stall). - □ If your bathtub has sliding doors, replace them with a shower curtain. - Place a non-slip bathtub mat in the bathtub or shower stall and one beside it. - □ Install a hand-held shower hose in the bathtub. - It is very useful to install grab bars in the bathtub, shower stall and beside the toilet.
 Some grab bars are removable.